vuejs/vitepress/docs/guide/using-vue.md

 Hello {{ 1 + 1 }}
 ```

+Note that this might prevent certain tokens from being syntax highlighted properly.

 ## Using CSS Pre-processors

 VitePress has [built-in support](https://vitejs.dev/guide/features.html#css-pre-processors) for CSS pre-processors: `.scss`, `.sass`, `.less`, `.styl` and `.stylus` files.
 There is no need to install Vite-specific plugins for them, but the corresponding pre-processor itself must be installed: